-The Aura is a complete kit for those who regularly suffer from poor sleep - but it's good even if you just fancy a more gentle way to drift off and wake up.
+The Aura is a complete kit for those who regularly suffer from poor sleep – but it's good even if you just fancy a gentler way to drift off and wake up.
 It works by tracking your sleep patterns and then waking you up during your lightest sleep phase, thereby trying to prevent bear-with-a-sore-head syndrome.

-The visible part of the system is a strange-looking beside lamp that monitors your sleeping environment (noise pollution and temperature) while soothing you with new age sounds and gentle, slowly fluctuating light patterns.
+The visible part of the system is a strange-looking bedside lamp that monitors your sleeping environment (noise pollution and temperature) while soothing you with new age sounds and gentle, slowly fluctuating light patterns.
 Meanwhile, a thin sensor pad under the mattress monitors your sleep patterns throughout the night and sends all the data it collects – heart rate, motion and respiration – to the bedside lamp device which then calculates the most efficient time to gently rouse you from slumber.
-It also helps you fall asleep by emitting a red glow and playing your choice of music or radio station - both of which gradually fade out.
+It also helps you fall asleep by emitting a red glow and playing your choice of music or radio station – both of which gradually fade out.

 S+ by ResMed